 - Set Realistic Goals: Aim for 15-30 minutes of writing, 3-5 times a week.
 Even 10 minutes is better than nothing.
 The consistency matters more than the duration.

 - Choose a Regular Time: Designate a specific time each day or week for writing.
 This could be first thing in the morning, during an afternoon lull, or before bed.
 Making it a habit reduces the mental effort required to start.
+I often write after my Sunday baking is done, with a cup of coffee.

 - Create a Dedicated Space: Ensure your writing area is ready when your designated time arrives.
 Minimize distractions by turning off notifications and informing family members of your writing time.